Security

 Security at PulseHA

-PulseHA is a Zero Trust Network Access (ZTNA) platform built on the principle of "never trust, always verify."
-Every connection is authenticated, authorized, and
+PulseHA is a Zero Trust Network Access (ZTNA) platform built on the principle of never trust, always verify.
+Access is not granted based on network location alone.
+Instead, trust is established through strong identity, device, and policy controls for every connection.

 Security Architecture

-Private keys are generated on-device and never transmitted.
+Private keys are generated on-device and are never transmitted off the endpoint.

 Gateway Authentication

-Gateways authenticate via mutual TLS with SPIFFE URI Subject Alternative Names (spiffe://pulseha.com/tenant/{id}/gateway/{id} ).
-Certificates are validated for revocation and expiration.
+Gateways authenticate using mutual TLS with SPIFFE URI Subject Alternative Names in the format:

 Agent Authentication

-• Identity Providers - Google, Azure AD, Okta, GitHub, custom OIDC
+• Support for Google, Microsoft Entra ID, Okta, GitHub, and custom OIDC providers

 Vulnerability Disclosure